Skip to content

 About two hours before the deadline, clearly influenced by plunging markets and angry MAGA voters — and eager to rid himself of the Iran war burden — Trump suddenly agreed to a two-week ceasefire that left Iran still controlling the strait.

-By the time he spoke with Karl, Trump was ready not only to green-light Iranian extortion of tolls from tankers but eager to share in the take.
+By the time he spoke with Karl, Trump was ready to green-light Iranian extortion of tolls from tankers so long as the U.S. shared in the take.
 “We’re thinking of doing it as a joint venture,” he said.
 “It’s a way of securing it — also securing it from lots of other people … It’s a beautiful thing.”

-Let us start with the kind of venality that would inspire Trump to imagine colluding with Iran in extorting money from America’s close Arab allies.
+It’s hard to conceptualize the level of venality that would inspire Trump to imagine colluding with Iran in shaking down America’s close Arab partners.

 “I don’t think he understands what he has been saying,” said Philip Wasielewski, director of the Foreign Policy Research Institute’s Center for the Study of Intelligence and Nontraditional Warfare and a 30-year veteran of the CIA and the Marine Corps.
 “We would become partners with Iran in the illegal charging for use of an international waterway.
 We would be extorting our own allies.